elotroalex/chiens/_texts/translation.md

 [24]({{site.baseurl}}/chiens/p024.html){:.pagetitle}

-*(The Reciters pretend to put down a stretcher; The Chorus to dig a grave.
-They bury an imaginary corpse on the grave—a scene of homeopathic magic.)*
+*__(The Reciters pretend to put down a stretcher; The Chorus to dig a grave.
+They bury an imaginary corpse on the hole—a scene of homeopathic magic.)__*

 - {:.sp} The Man Reciter *(collected.)*